Regularization effects of a noise propagating through a chain of differential equations: an almost sharp result: Counter example

+where $\mW^{i}$ will be chosen as the $(i-1)^{{\rm th}}$ iterated integral in time of Brownian motion.
 The non-uniqueness in law for equation \eqref{eq:peanomulti_ij} will then follow from the next proposition.

-\begin{PROP}[Failure of the well posedness for the regularized Peano system] Let $\mW$ be a random process with continuous path satisfying, in law, an invariance by symmetry and a self-similarity property of order $\gamma>0 $.
+\begin{proposition}[Failure of the well posedness for the regularized Peano system] Let $\mW$ be a random process with continuous paths satisfying, in law, an invariance by symmetry and a self-similarity property of order $\gamma>0 $.
 Namely:

-Suppose moreover that $\E|\mW_1| < +\infty$ and that $\mW$ and $\alpha<1$ are such that there exists a weak solution to the following SDE:
+Suppose moreover that $\E[\sup_{s\in [0,1]}|\mW_s|] < +\infty$ and that $\mW$ and $\alpha<1$ are such that there exists a weak solution to the following SDE:

 for any initial condition $x \geq 0$ where $k\in \mathbb{N}$ is given and that it satisfies the Kolmogorov criterion.